-Every travel story is unique.
-Each one of us visited Madeira for a different purpose, with a different travel itinerary and discovered it their own way.
-Someone became an expert on Madeira’s cuisine, someone learned all about the flowers of Madeira, and someone already knows everything about surfing and diving… And that is why to present the readers with different perspectives on the Madeira, I am starting a new series called “Your Madeira Story”, where I will post short interviews with other bloggers and travellers.
+Every travel story is unique, and that is why to present the readers with different perspectives on the islands, I am starting a new series called “Your Madeira Story”, where I will post short interviews with other bloggers and travelers.
 Contact us if you would like to share your own.

 We are starting with a very interesting interview with Wnuczykije.pl, a couple of Polish travel bloggers, who can tell you a lot about backpacking, hitch-hiking and free campsites in Madeira.
 Enjoy their story!

 SYTM: Intro: When did you visit Madeira, how long was your trip and with whom did you travel?
 Was it an organized tour or did you organize everything yourself?
 Where did you stay?

 We visited Madeira in January 2018.
 We were there for 8 days, just the two of us.

 We organized everything ourselves.
 We saw a lot, visited many places across Madeira, and to most of these places we… hitch-hiked.
 We explored among others: Funchal, Ponta do Pargo, Camara de Lobos, Porto Moniz, the glass observation deck on Cabo Girao, Ponta de São Lourenço, and we climbed Pico Ruivo & Pico do Arieiro.

 SYTM: Hitch-hiked?
 I know that hitch-hiking in Portugal is legal and that it would be a fantastic option for those that did not dare to rent a car in Madeira… Could you tell us more about hitch-hiking in Madeira?
 Is it easy to find someone willing to give us a lift?